Consumer medicine information

 2. Each time you use a new can, remove the safety tab from under the pump dome.

-1. Twist the dome on top of the canister until the semi-circular gap underneath it is in line with the nozzle.
+1. Twist the dome on top of the canister until the semi-circular gap underneath it is in line with the applicator.

 1. Place your forefinger on top of the pump dome.
-Turn the spray can upside down.
-The pump dome must be pointing down.
+Turn the can upside down.
+Note that the can will only work properly when held with the pump dome pointing down and as vertically as possible.

-2. Remove the applicator from the spout of the spray can and dispose of it in the plastic bag provided as domestic waste.
+1. After administering the foam remove the applicator from the spout of the can and dispose of it as domestic waste in the plastic bag provided.

 1. Wash your hands thoroughly and try not to empty your bowels again for as long as possible.

 You may experience a little discomfort and a feeling of urgency to empty your bowels immediately after foam insertion.
-This is normal and expected due to the inflammation present within the bowel.
+This is normal and expected, especially when you first start using BUDENOFALK foam due to the inflammation present within the bowel related to your ulcerative colitis.
 Try to resist this urge to empty your bowels for as long as possible.
-This feeling will subside as treatment continues and the inflammation decreases.
+This feeling will subside over the next few days as treatment continues and the inflammation decreases.

 The duration of treatment will be decided by your doctor.
-In general, the acute episode subsides after 6 to 8 weeks.
-After this you should stop using BUDENOFALK foam.
+In general, the inflammation and associated symptoms should subside after 6 to 8 weeks.

-BUDENOFALK foam helps control your condition but does not cure it.
-Therefore, you must continue to use BUDENOFALK foam for as long as your doctor tells you to.
+BUDENOFALK helps control your condition but does not cure it.
+Therefore, you must continue to use BUDENOFALK for as long as your doctor tells you to.

-Otherwise, use it as soon as you remember and then go back to taking your medicine as you would normally.
+Otherwise, dose as soon as you can and then go back to taking your medicine at the time in the day you would normally administer it.

 Do not use a double dose to make up for the dose that you missed.